Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • lipidogram.

-In the examination of the patient, it is still necessary to determine the functionality of the heart.
-For this, the patient is examined using an electrocardiogram, echocardiography, phonocardiography.
+In examining the patient, it is also necessary to identify the functionality of the heart.
+To do this, the patient is examined using an electrocardiogram, echocardiography, and phonocardiography.

-In order to determine the functionality of the cardiovascular system as accurately as possible, the patient is examined with physical activity, with breath holding and with orthostatic tests.
+To determine the functionality of the cardiovascular system as accurately as possible, the patient is examined with physical activity, breath-holding, and orthostatic tests.

 Treatment

-Symptoms and treatment of circulation are interrelated.
-Until the doctor reveals to which disease all the signs belong, it is impossible to prescribe therapy.
+Symptoms and treatment of blood circulation are interrelated.
+Until the doctor identifies which disease all the signs relate to, therapy cannot be prescribed.

-The best result of treatment will be in the patient whose pathology was diagnosed in the initial stages and therapy was started on time.
-In eliminating the disease, doctors resort to both medical and surgical methods.
-If the disease is detected at the initial stage, then you can be cured by the usual revision of the way of life, balancing nutrition and playing sports.
+The best treatment result will be for the patient in whom the pathology was diagnosed in the initial stages and therapy was started on time.
+To eliminate the disease, doctors resort to both medicinal and surgical methods.
+If the disease is detected at the initial stage, then you can recover by simply reviewing your lifestyle, balancing your diet and playing sports.

 Treatment of impaired blood circulation is prescribed to the patient according to the following scheme: